The Native Garden and Nurseries

 The Illawong Rural Fire Station Native Garden

-In 2002 the Menai Wildflower Group took up an offer by the IRFB to join them in their brand new Fire Station.
-They moved in early 2002 and we arrived about mid-year.
+In 2002 the Menai Wildflower Group took up an offer by the IRFB to join them at their brand new Fire Station.
 The gardens had already been planted out with natives by contractors.
 We very quickly added a few plants of our own and heavily mulched the entire garden.

 Replanting did not get underway until 2004.
 Since then the garden has not looked back.
 It is now a mature collection of plants from all over Australia.
 We have added hives of native bees which also enjoy the garden.
 The gardens also support a range of wildlife including birds, insects and reptiles.

 Behind the fire station is an area we call ‘The Mounds’ project.
-The council built three mounds out of the rubbish removed from the Gross Pollution Traps in the local area.
-The range of materials that came out of the pollution traps had to be seen to be believed.
-Plastic bags by the thousand and parts that had dropped off cars.
-Drink containers by the hundreds and builders rubble, toys, bicycles - the list is endless.
+Sutherland Shire Council built three mounds out of the rubbish removed from the Gross Pollution Traps in the local area.
+The range of materials that came out of the pollution traps included plastic bags by the thousand, various car parts, drink containers by the hundreds, builder's rubble, toys, bicycles etc.

-To our surprise almost everything we planted took off.
-It was a successful experiment and ‘The Mounds’ are well worth a visit.
+To our surprise almost everything we planted grew well.
+It was a successful experiment and ‘The Mounds’ today are well worth a visit.